 The mythographers insist the killing was accidental.
 Athena had not meant the blow.
 Zeus himself had altered the moment.
 But the result remained.
 The poets say that from that day forward she took Pallas’ name as her own, binding her identity to the memory of the friend she had lost.

-As a memorial, she carved an image of Pallas.
-Some say from olive wood, others from ancient timber whose origins were already forgotten.
-The figure stood upright, bearing a spear.
-In some tellings, the aegis hung upon its chest, the same shield that had startled Pallas at the fatal moment.
+As a memorial, Athena carved an image of Pallas.
+Some say from olive wood, others from timber whose origins were already forgotten.
+The figure stood upright, bearing a spear aloft, with a distaff and spindle in the other hand, three cubits in height, its feet joined together.
+The aegis hung upon its chest.
+The same shield that had startled Pallas at the fatal moment.
+The statue became the Palladium.

 The Greeks understood that certain objects retain the presence of the divine act that created them.
-The Palladium held Athena’s grief and acted as a promise of resolve: where the statue stood, the city that sheltered it could not be taken.
+The Palladium held Athena’s grief, and it carried a consequence: where the statue stood, the city sheltering it could not be taken.